-The KAS application begins with the creation of a Pipe Network structure linking Master objects (source) to Axes objects (destination) and includes the definition of specific transformer motion profiles (See also "Pipe Blocks Description" for more details).
+The KAS application begins with the creation of a Pipe Network structure linking Master objects (source) to Axes objects (destination) and includes the definition of specific transformer motion profiles .
 This structure is then controlled from the PLC application using dedicated function blocks in the Motion Library.